Formatting your tutorial

 .

-To create a new tutorial, you need to create a folder inside content/docs
+You will need to create a folder inside content/docs

 , for example, content/docs/getting-started/installation/